As employees are urged back into the workplace, many women lack the same financial incentive as their male counterparts.

 For companies to make effective strategy decisions on closing the pay gap, they need to have access to a breadth of current employee data.
 Regular and consistent analysis of the gender pay gap in any business is a must.
 This isn’t a once-a-year activity.

 Every day, employees quit their jobs, request new positions, and move laterally around the business.
 Without a live overview of employee data, companies will miss key diversity insights.

+Click here to download our free Gender Pay gap Reporting Review.
 HRLocker has compiled the Gender Pay Gap Reporting Review.
-This report provides an insight into the attitudes and measures being adopted by HR professionals in relation to the new reporting requirements, highlighting best practice approaches to GPG compliance.
+This report provides insight into the attitudes and measures being adopted by HR professionals in relation to the new reporting requirements, highlighting best practice approaches to GPG compliance.